 Charles Dickens is famous for his iconic characters, gripping plots, and outspoken critique of Victorian society.
 But did you know that there are Dickens texts that have never been read?
 A letter on blue notepaper, stories dictated to a shorthand pupil, and a memo from Dickens to his publisher, all written in shorthand and waiting for someone to decode them.
-So far, no one has succeeded.

-So if you want to help, please subscribe and get cracking the Dickens Code.
+Our project aims to create a community of decoders and recreate the system that he used – the Dickens Code.
+If you want to help, please subscribe and get cracking the Dickens Code.